 While going through a set of old periodicals for an unbelievably dull, but necessary, task, I came across the 1972 cover for Music Journal Annual, proclaiming a “Gallery of Living Composers” (and proving the listicle was alive and well pre-Internet).

-Last week, The Washington Post posted a list of the top 35 female composers in classical music, generating a lively discussion which linked to many, many, many more composers who are female, to many, many more articles about (and by) composers who are female, to many, many lists of composers who are female, and continuing the discussion regarding the lack of representation of composers who are female when programming major works for major organizations.
+Last week, The Washington Post posted a list of the top 35 female composers in classical music, generating a lively discussion which linked to many, many, many more composers who are women, to many, many more articles about (and by) composers who are women, to many, many lists of composers who are women, and continuing the discussion regarding the lack of representation of composers who are women when programming major works for major organizations.

 In a (admittedly cursory) review of anthologies for women composers Simons showed up in about half, and only a third of those were more than a brief mention.
 What else do I know as of now?
 She was born, trained and worked in New York City.
 She was a pianist, she worked with dancers, wrote for all sorts of ensembles, used aleatoric/experimental techniques, studied with Percy Grainger and Marion Bauer.
 She produced concerts at Carnegie Recital Hall.
 New Amsterdam Symphony Orchestra premiered a work of hers.
 Bertram Turetzky performed and recorded one work, Design Groups II.
 She was a student and friend of Stefan Wolpe, with whom she corresponded frequently (included in her papers at The New York Public Library).
 She was a mother, a wife, a teacher and a radio programmer (in NYC and University of Michigan).

 I know, from a 1984 program bio, her “early works display an extreme economy of means and imaginative control of color.
 Recently she has employed graphic notation.”